 Returning to Ireland

-Passengers arriving in Ireland are required to complete a locator form and are asked to self-isolate for 14 days.
 For flight information, please contact your airlines.
 Please follow our Facebook and Twitter pages for travel updates @irlembbudapest

 From 25 May 2020, the Embassy will re-open to the public but in a limited and with reduced capacity in order to comply with social distancing rules.
+The Department has also introduced new workplace arrangements in Dublin to combat the spread of Covid-19, please keep in mind that the processing of applications such as CDCs, FBRs and passports may take a little longer due to these temporary working arrangements.
+All applications are processed as fast as possible within these arrangements.

 The Embassy is open Monday – Friday during the hours of 10:00 - 12:00 and 14:00 - 16:00.